WOMEN GO TRAVEL

 Welcome to India!

-Delhi, strategically located on the west bank of the Yamuna River between the Himalayas and Aravalli Hills, has been inhabited since 2500 BC, according to Indian folklore.
+Delhi is strategically located on the west bank of the Yamuna River, nestled between the towering Himalayas and the Aravalli Hills.
+According to Indian folklore, the area has been inhabited since 2500 BC.

-In 1911, Delhi was named India’s capital, and New Delhi, designed by Lutyens and Baker, was inaugurated in 1931 as a symbol of British power.
+In 1911, Delhi was declared the capital of India, replacing Calcutta.
+The new imperial city, New Delhi, designed by Edwin Lutyens and Herbert Baker, was inaugurated in 1931 as a symbol of British authority, blending classical architecture with local styles.

-In the evening meet your tour leader for a short trip brief, followed by a Welcome Dinner, Indian Style.
+In the evening meet your group and tour leader for a short trip meeting, followed by a Welcome Dinner, Indian Style.

 Day 2: Delhi